jannebor/plant_range_estimates/README.md

 # each band of the netCDF file assembles data for one species
 # variables represent the different data types within each band
-variable <- paste(best_model)

-ras <- raster("C:/Users/janbor/Documents/GitLab/plant_ranges/app/demo/range_data.nc", varname = variable, band = speciesID)
+ras <- raster(paste(path,dataset,"range_data_default.nc",sep="/"), varname = "Native region", band = speciesID)
-# varname needs to be one of "Native region", "Presence cells", or a specific Model: "Model 1", "Model 2", "Model 3"
+# varname needs to be one of "Native region", "Presence cells", "Maxent prediction", or
+# in full datasets a specific Model needs to be specified instead of "Maxent prediction":
+# "Model 1", "Model 2", "Model 3"

 plot(ras)